Ceci07/metagenome_assembly/README.md

 ###### AI-assisted development disclosure
 Generative AI tool (OpenAI ChatGPT, GPT5.6-Sol model), was used to assist with initial code scaffolding, documentation drafting, English-language editing, and troubleshooting during development of this repository.
 Human maintainer selected the scientific methods and parameters, reviewed and revised all AI-assisted outputs, and are responsible for validation, software behavior, interpretation, and any remaining errors.
 AI tools are not authors or accountable contributors.

-\textcolor{red}{This pipeline is provided “as is,” without warranties or guarantees of any kind.
-Users are responsible for reviewing, validating, and testing the workflow before using it for research or any other purposes.}
+###### Disclaimer: This pipeline is provided “as is,” without warranties or guarantees of any kind.
+Users are responsible for reviewing, validating, and testing the workflow before using it for research or any other purpose.